memark/advent-of-code/README.md

 # Advent-of-code

+## 2023

+Uiua and Rust coming right up!

 ## 2022

-All Rust!
+Rust.

 ## 2021

-Gave AoC 2021 a Go.
-It was not for me, and I soon changed into TypeScript code running in Deno instead.
+TypeScript/Deno.
+(And some Go.)

 ## 2020

-I was new to Python when beginning this year's AoC.
-After 43 stars I feel I'm starting to know the language pretty well!
+Python.
 (And some Ruby, TypeScript and F# as well.)

 ## 2019

-Trying this year's AoC in Haskell.
-Getting a suprising amount of correct answers!
+Haskell.

 ## 2018

-Warm-up in Rust.
+Rust.